EgorOrachyov/Berserk/README.md

 ### Dependencies

-The project uses cross-platform windowing and input management library glfw.
+**Glfw library dependencies setup for Linux-based OS.**
-This library uses native windowing APIs and built-in OS window frameworks, however it may require additional setup step for linux users.
+Glfw uses native windowing APIs and built-in OS window frameworks, however it may require additional setup step for linux users.
 Follow the official glfw guide to setup this dependencies by `apt-get` tool.

+**To build library OpenGL-based low-level render** you on Linux-based OS sometimes you need make sure, that `glew` dependencies are installed.
+So follow glew installation dependencies requirements.

+**To build library Vulkan-based low-level renderer** you need to download and install official Vulkan SDK from LunarG [website](https://www.lunarg.com/vulkan-sdk/).
+Follow instructions in order to install this SDK.
+Note, that this project uses CMake to locate SDK location, so remember to expose environment variable `VULKAN_SDK` if it is required.

 ### Source code